 - technical standardization with the famous CE Marking

 - les emballages visent à protéger l’environnement et indique la composition des matériaux autorisés

-We have dedicated a comprehensive article on the need for food certifications, which you can find here: “Certifications Canada Vs Europe: What is the real need for companies?”
+We have devoted a full article on the certification needs of food products, which you can find here: Canada Vs Europe Certifications: What is the real need for businesses?».